kristianmandrup/vue2-apollo-scaphold/README.md

 - [scaphold.io quickstart](https://scaphold.io/docs/#quick-start-tutorial)
 - [scaphold.io slack channel](https://scaphold.slack.com)

-- Vue 2 *Work in progress (WIP)*

 ### Vue2

-Not quite working yet.
-Src code can be found in `src/js/vue` folder.
-We have not tried to port the `Description` or `Hero` components as they are static and not interesting.

 The main points of interest are the `vue-apollo` integrations and GraphQL queries.